Progress Learning, Proven Results, Texas

 We recently sat down with Jaime De La Torre, Director of Instructional Support at Anthony ISD, in Anthony, Texas to chat about how Progress Learning has impacted his school district.
-Anthony ISD is a relatively small district in Texas.
 Jaime wanted to find a solution that could alleviate the workload for his teachers while offering comprehensive TEKS-aligned coverage across grade levels and subjects.

 When he found Progress Learning, he realized he had found exactly what he was looking for.
 Keep reading to discover his and his teachers’ favorite Progress Learning features and how they’ve impacted Anthony ISD.